SEOUL, South Korea — South Korea's president accepted the resignation of her prime minister on Monday over a bribery scandal, officials said.

-South Korea's executive power is concentrated in the president, but the prime minister leads the country if the president becomes incapacitated.
+Executive power in South Korea is concentered in the president, but the prime minister leads the government if the president becomes incapacitated.